cvroman2001/DataAnalyticsProject/README.md

 # DataAnalyticsProject
-A repository using different DataAnalytics Techniques
+A repository using different DataAnalytics Techniques.
+The repostiory was started while completeting the Google Data Analytics Program